HKU International Affairs Office

 Credit Transfer

-Before departure, students should seek pre-approval of courses for credit transfer according to the Faculty’s regulations and requirements.
-Please consult the Head of Department or Departmental Course Selection Adviser on the credit transfer application.
-Students selected to participate in the exchange programme should submit the application form for credit transfer for exchange studies to their Faculty.
+Before departure, students should seek pre-approval for credit transfer in accordance with Faculty regulations.
+They can consult the Head of Department or Departmental Course Selection Adviser for assistance.
+Students selected for the exchange programme should submit the application form for credit transfer for exchange studies to their Faculty.

 Leave of Absence